 We begin the Day of Atonement with prayer, song and reflection.
 Taking its name from the central prayer of the evening, Kol Nidre, we proclaim that if we fell short in fulfilling our vows to others and ourselves, we may be forgiven and begin anew with a blank slate.
 This is the most majestic of all our High Holy Day services.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

-The Hebrew word B’yachad is translated as “together.”
-In response to the ever-growing demographic of families and children who want to sit and pray together, we have created this new worship experience.
-This Service, geared for those up through Fourth Grade and their families, includes an abbreviated liturgy, a teaching story rather than a formal sermon, familiar holiday music, and a Torah reading.
+In response to the ever-growing demographic of families and children who want to sit and pray together, we have created this family worship experience.
+This Service, geared for those up through 4th Grade and their families, includes an abbreviated liturgy, a teaching story rather than a formal sermon, familiar holiday music, a Torah reading and the sound of the Shofar.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

 For those who would like to remain at THS after the end of the Traditional Yom Kippur Morning Service or wish to return prior to the start of the Afternoon Service, we offer the following opportunities to reflect: